antonio-gabriele-rizzo/TechLab365-Windows-Server-Active-Directory-Administration-Portfolio/README.md

 ## 02 – Installing Windows Server

-This chapter demonstrates the installation of Windows Server, beginning with the creation of the virtual machine and continuing through the complete operating system installation.
+This chapter demonstrates the installation of Windows Server 2025, beginning with the creation of the virtual machine and continuing through the complete operating system installation.
 The server is prepared to become the future Domain Controller for the Active Directory environment.

 ### Topics covered